g4vroche/lxc-tools/README.md

 My tools to easily manage my lxc containers

-If you landed here while searching for LXC managment tools you may be interested by [the docker project][dc].
+If you landed here while searching for LXC managment tools you may be interested by [the docker.io project][dc].

-Added lxc-forward :
+Requirements :

-A simple iptables script to give acces to the container from outside the host.
+* LXC version 1.0.0+
+* bzip2
+* pv
+* And a bunch of other standard GNU binaries

 [dc]: http://www.docker.io/